 Before we get into these steps, let’s talk about the value of using this strategy on Instagram.

 The Value of Instagram Contests

-Instagram lends itself perfectly to User Generated Content campaigns.
+Instagram lends itself perfectly to User Generated Content campaigns and platforms such as Photoslurp.
 Users are already sharing their photos and videos on the platform.
 If your brand can find a way to direct those existing interests and habits, you can engage Instagram users in a fun and meaningful way.

 Incorporating Instagram contests into your marketing strategy can help you expand your reach, increase your followers and build loyal brand ambassadors.
 In this article, we’ll dive deeper into what makes an Instagram contest successful – and how you can apply the best practices to benefit your brand.

 Keep these seven steps in mind as you start to plan an Instagram contest, and set yourself up for success.

 So you want to launch an awesome Instagram contest.
 Fantastic!